lev1khachatryan/ASDS_DL/FinalProject_SpeechRecognition/README.md

 # Simple Audio Recognition

-This tutorial will show you how to build a basic speech recognition network that recognizes ten different words.
+This project will show you how to build a basic speech recognition network that recognizes ten different words.
 It's important to know that real speech and audio recognition systems are much more complex, but like MNIST for images, it should give you a basic understanding of the techniques involved.
 Once you've completed this tutorial, you'll have a model that tries to classify a one second audio clip as either silence, an unknown word, "yes", "no", "up", "down", "left", "right", "on", "off", "stop", or "go".
 You'll also be able to take this model and run it in an Android application.

 ## Preparation